LukasWystemp/CNN_LArIAT/README.md

 # CNN_LArIAT
-CNN for LArIAT particle identificatoin
+CNN for LArIAT particle identification

+work in progress, ignore for now